h2oai/nitro/help/docs/guide/graphics.md

 ## Line Y

-Set `mode='g line-y'` to draw line and area charts.
+Set `mode='g-line-y'` to draw line and area charts.

 For a single curve, set `data=` to a sequence of normalized y-coordinates.